Jaderpolli/plasmodium-search-strategy/kmeans-julia/README.md

 # Running Hurst and k-means in Julia

-The present README file contains the instructions to run the codes in this folder, to obtain the *hurst exponent* and the *k-means clustering*.
+The present README file contains the instructions to run the codes in this folder, to obtain the *k-means clustering*.
-The hurst exponent used in the paper was calculated in Python (see **citar pasta**), but here it is also calculated separatelly in Julia, with the same qualitative results.

 ## Folders and organization

 This folder contains the following subfolders:

 - raw-data: containing the raw-data used for analysis;
-- src: containing the Julia modified modules for Hurst and K-means;
+- src: containing the Julia modified modules for K-means;
 - examples: containing the codes for analysing the raw-data/ files.
 In this subfolder, three other folders are created when running the codes inside:
-    - results-hurst;
     - results-k-means;
     - results-msd;